nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * `listT` followed by `unmarkT 1` marks the first task in the displayed task list as undone.
 * `findT book` followed by `unmarkT 1` marks the first result of the `findT` command as undone.

-### Locating tasks by name: `findT`
+### Find a task: `findT`

-Finds labels whose names contain any of the given keywords.
+Finds a task using one or more information fields (e.g. description, and/or deadline)

-Format: `findT KEYWORD [MORE_KEYWORDS]`
+Format: `findT [d/DESCRIPTION] [D/DEADLINE (dd-mm-yyyy)]`

+* At least one information field has to be provided.

-* The search is case-insensitive, e.g. `cs2103t` will match `CS2103T`.
+* The search is case-insensitive, e.g. `homework` will match `HOMEWORK`.

-* The order of the keywords does not matter, e.e. `software cs2103t` will match `CS2103T Software Engineering`.
+* The order of the keywords does not matter, e.g. `math homework` will match `homework math`.

-* Only the task's name is searched.

-* Only full words will be matched. e.g. `cs2103t` will not match `cs2103`.
+* Only full words will be matched. e.g. `math` will not match `mathematics`.

-* Labels matching at least one keyword will be returned. e.g. `cs2103t cs2101` will match `CS2103T Software Engineering` and `CS2101 Effective Communication for Computing Professionals`.
+* Task fields matching at least one keyword will be returned. e.g. `d/cs2103t cs2101` will match `cs2103t tutorial` and `cs2101 reflection`.

 Example:

-* `findT cs2103t` will return tasks with label `CS2103T Software Engineering`.
+* `findT d/cs2103t D/25-12-2022` will return tasks with description containing `cs2103t` and deadline `25th December 2022`.

 ### Filtering tasks by label: `filterT`

-Filters tasks whose labels contain any of the given keywords.
+Filters tasks whose label(s) contain any of the given keywords.
-Filters applied consecutively are stacked.

 Format: `filterT KEYWORD [MORE_KEYWORDS]`